 03 December 2020

-By second year trainee, Brandon Wong
+By associate, Brandon Wong

 Vacation schemes are hard enough without the added pressure of everything moving online.
 Rest assured that over the last few months, everyone has had to learn quickly and adjust to the new world we currently find ourselves in, so you are certainly not alone when it comes to navigating the labyrinth of working from home.
 That being said, there are definitely some basic pointers to be aware of to help you make it through your vacation scheme as smoothly as possible.